mitesp/espider/README.md

 # Making Changes

+Before making changes always `git pull --rebase` to make sure you have the most updated version of the code.

 Go ahead and edit code with your [favorite](https://code.visualstudio.com/) [text](https://www.sublimetext.com/) [editor](https://www.vim.org/) /
 [IDE](https://www.jetbrains.com/pycharm/).
 All changes should update automatically!